angristan/awesome-stars/README.md

 ## Ruby

+- [will/slacktyping](https://github.com/will/slacktyping) - i'm typing when you're typing
 - [basecamp/console1984](https://github.com/basecamp/console1984) - The Rails console you love, 1984 style
 - [tifhair/tifhair-tools](https://github.com/tifhair/tifhair-tools) -
 - [ruby/TryRuby](https://github.com/ruby/TryRuby) - This 4th iteration of TryRuby is a website where you can learn the Ruby language.